-With smiles today, unfortunately, teeth can become diseased, damaged or infected over time, and in some cases, may need to be removed (extracted).
-If this situation should apply to you, one of our highly experienced Berkshire dentists in NW Washington DC will make the tooth extraction experience as painless as possible.
+Unfortunately sometimes teeth become diseased, damaged or infected over time and in some cases, may need to be removed (extracted).
+If this situation should apply to you, one of our highly experienced dentists will make the tooth extraction experience as painless as possible.
 Our latest dental technology allows this dental extraction procedure to be much more comfortable than in the past, and sedation dentistry treatment options help to ensure that your time with us is anxiety-free.

-We offer same day emergency service for people in pain, and post-extraction our dentists can help you understand all of the dental treatment options for tooth replacement, including dentures, dental implants as well as bridges and crowns.
+We offer same day emergency service for people in pain.
+Post-extraction our dental team can help you understand all of the dental treatment options for tooth replacement, including dentures, dental implants as well as bridges and crowns.

-Wisdom teeth are the most problematic teeth we have.
-They are the third and final set of molars, the teeth in the back of the mouth, to come in.
+Wisdom teeth are some of the most problematic teeth we have.
+They are the third and final set of molars to come in.
 Usually, people get their wisdom teeth when they are in their late teens or early twenties.
 Wisdom teeth often are not positioned properly and ultimately need to be removed.

 If your wisdom teeth are properly aligned and healthy, removal may not be necessary, but sometimes removal is recommended before problems start to prevent issues in the future.
 Some of the things that can be wrong with wisdom teeth include being positioned horizontally, being angled toward or away from the second molars, or not being fully erupted.
 When wisdom teeth don’t fully erupt, this means that they are trapped in the jawbone and don’t break through the gums at all or don’t break through completely.
 These are impacted wisdom teeth, and they can cause pain.
 When the teeth are partially erupted, an opening is created that allows bacteria to get through.